-There is an absence of large-scale human clinical trials on cyanidin 3-glucoside.
-Because of this, findings from animal and cell studies may not translate into the same health benefits in humans.
-More studies are needed before they can be recommended for treating diseases[R].
+There is an absence of clinical trials on cyanidin 3-glucoside.
+Findings from animal and cell studies may not translate into the same health benefits in humans.

-C3g and other anthocyanins may interfere with chemotherapy drugs by either increasing or decreasing their activity [R].
+C3g and other anthocyanins may interfere with chemotherapy drugs by either increasing or decreasing their activity .

-Low doses of statins and c3g can potentially be combined for enhanced treatment of atherosclerosis [R].
+Low doses of statins and c3g might potentially be combined for enhanced treatment of atherosclerosis .

-When combined with immune cancer therapy, trastuzumab, c3g was enhanced antitumor activity [R]
+When combined with immune cancer therapy, trastuzumab, c3g enhanced antitumor activity in animals and cells .

-Animal studies administered high daily doses of cyanidin 3-glucoside, which would be equivalent to 700 mg daily for a person weighing about 150 lbs (anti-diabetic effects) up to 2000 mg per day (for liver health).
-None of these have been confirmed in human studies [R, R].
+Animal studies administered high daily doses of cyanidin 3-glucoside, which would be equivalent to 700-2000 mg daily for a person weighing about 150 lbs.
+In commercially available products, C3g doses range from 30-600 mg.
+None of these have been confirmed in human studies [18, 21].

-It’s unlikely to receive such high doses of cyanidin 3-glucoside from natural sources like acai or raspberries, although the health benefits of including fruits and berries into your diet are worth considering.
-Supplements are necessary to receive higher doses.
+It’s unlikely to receive such high doses of cyanidin 3-glucoside from natural sources like acai or raspberries, although other health benefits of including fruits and berries into your diet are worth considering.

 Reviews for the product are mixed without reports of negative side effects.
 Many supplement users seek out Cyanidin 3-glucoside to increase muscle mass, endurance and boost weight loss.
 Some users express positive results, while others are not convinced that c3g made any observable difference.